EdenGenetTasama/EdenGenetTasama/README.md

 # Welcome to my page 👋
 ## I’m a Student of FullStack web develpoer

-### 💬 Ask me about Fronted and Backend and DataBase Technology
+### 💬 Ask me about Fronted, Backend and DataBase Technology
 ### 📫 Contect me in  [LinkedIn](https://www.linkedin.com/in/eden-genet-tasama-8a2a18220/).